Tomahawk’s Chops: xGM-109 Block IV Cruise Missiles

 xGM-109: Missile & Launcher Types

 Tomahawk missiles have become the US Navy’s major land strike missile.
-Indeed, March 2011 saw the 2,000th GM-109 Tomahawk fired in combat, from USS Barry [DDG 52].
+The USA has bought more than 4,000 over the years, and March 2011 saw the 2,000th GM-109 Tomahawk fired in combat, from USS Barry [DDG 52].
 The missile typically flies at 50 – 100 feet above ground using terrain-following radar, and navigates to its targets using a combination of GPS/INS, computer matching of the land’s radar-mapped contours to the missile’s internal maps (TERCOM), and final matching of the target scene (DSMAC).
 Once on target the missile can fly a direct horizontal attack mode, trigger preprogrammed detonation above the target, or use a pop-up and dive maneuver.
 CEP is often described as being about 10 meters.

 There are 3 fielded variants.